 Previous Owners: Nate Brower (?), Current Owner (?)

-Truck was sold 6 months after Robert Stack took ownership.
+Marlboro #2888 was sold 6 months after Robert Stack took ownership.
+It is reported that Robert filled out his winning sweepstake entry from Cycle World Magazine.

 Listed on Ebay 10.16.10 with ending bid at $55,101 – Reserve not met.